Reamde

-Reamde is a technothriller novel by Neal Stephenson, published in 2011.
+Reamde is a science-fiction novel by Neal Stephenson, published in 2011.
 The story, set in the present day, centers on the plight of a hostage and the ensuing efforts of family and new acquaintances, many of them associated with a fictional MMORPG, to rescue her as her various captors drag her about the globe.
 Topics covered range from online activities including gold farming and social networking to the criminal methods of the Russian mafia and Islamic terrorists.

 Plot summary

-Zula Forthrast, an adopted Eritrean, is given a job by her billionaire uncle, Richard "Dodge" Forthrast, at his company, Corporation 9592, which runs an MMORPG called "T'Rain."
+Zula Forthrast, an adopted Eritrean, is given a job by her billionaire uncle, Richard "Dodge" Forthrast, at his company, Corporation 9592, which runs an MMORPG called "T'Rain".
 Zula and her boyfriend, Peter, visit Richard's cat-skiing resort.
 Desperate for money, Peter sells a database of stolen credit card numbers to a shady contact, who is in fact working for the Russian mob.
 The transaction inadvertently results in a T'Rain-based ransomware virus infecting the contact's laptop and rendering the only copy of the database useless.
 Ivanov, a senior gangster behind the deal, tracks Peter down and coerces him and Zula to help him find the virus creators in Xiamen, China.

 Upon arriving in China, Peter, Zula, and Sokolov (a former Spetsnaz security consultant hired by Ivanov) locate the virus creators' apartment.
 The Russian team prepares to raid the apartment, only to be misdirected by Zula into a random apartment, which coincidentally happens to house Islamic terrorists preparing to bomb an international trade conference.
 After a subsequent gun battle, Ivanov kills Peter, and Abdallah Jones, the head of the Islamist cell, kills Ivanov.
 The hackers flee the building just before a fire causes the stored explosives to detonate, collapsing the building.
 Jones flees with Zula as his hostage.
 Olivia Halifax-Lin, an MI6 agent posted to Xiamen to manage surveillance on Jones, meets Sokolov during his escape from the building, and the two become romantically involved while fleeing to Taiwan.
 Sokolov believes that Zula is the only blameless person in this ordeal and he is honor-bound to rescue her from Jones.

 Jones and Zula covertly fly from China into the Canadian wilderness and move south toward the US border.
 Jones plans to use Zula to force Richard to help him cross the border using a secret smuggling route known to Richard.
 Meanwhile, Sokolov is temporarily separated from Olivia and narrowly escapes Taiwan by sea, eventually entering the US in pursuit of Jones.
 Olivia is reassigned by MI6 to locate Jones in cooperation with the CIA and the FBI, but suspects that all three agencies' traditional approaches are inadequate for the task.